 Using base-10 blocks, which all students are familiar with, is a great way to continue learning the concepts of regrouping and exchanging.

 For example, modeling 2-digit addition using cubes grouped into 10s and 1s will lead students to the point where they learn that they have enough ones to form a new ten and will move it to the tens column:

 It is important for students to distinguish between problems that require regrouping and those that don’t.
 For that reason, we mix in some equations that do not call for that extra step, keeping students on their toes.
-You can try the demo of this activity here.

 The same approach works perfectly for modeling exchanging for subtraction: